priviere/PPBstats/README.md

 The package is in english.
 Every contributions to other languages are welcome!
-More information on R package translation [here](http://developer.r-project.org/Translations30.html).
+More informations on R package translation [here](http://developer.r-project.org/Translations30.html).

 ### 3. Add functions